-At IU Health North Hospital, you receive comprehensive maternity services that include:
+At Indiana University Health North Hospital, you receive comprehensive maternity services that include:

 IU Health North Hospital has a maternal-fetal medicine team who is uniquely qualified to educate and care for women with genetic risks, first- and second-trimester prenatal diagnoses, fetal abnormalities, maternal medical conditions and other past or present obstetrical complications.
 We also provide acute care for women who develop an unexpected, urgent need for high-risk obstetrical care.

-Should your newborn require special medical attention, the Riley Hospital for Children at IU Health North has a Level IV Neonatal Intensive Care Unit (NICU) with highly skilled staff who will provide the care that your baby needs.
-There are 23 private NICU rooms, and conjoined rooms are available for families of twins and multiples.
-The NICU is staffed 24 hours a day by a specially trained team of doctors, nurses, respiratory therapists and other caregivers who provide the most advanced and comprehensive care for newborns and infants with medical or surgical problems.
+Should your newborn require special medical attention, the Riley Hospital for Children at IU Health North has a Level III Neonatal Intensive Care Unit (NICU) with highly skilled staff who will provide the care that your baby needs.
+There are 23 private NICU rooms, and conjoined rooms are available for families of multiples.
+The NICU is staffed 24 hours a day by a specially trained team of doctors, nurses, respiratory therapists and other caregivers who provide the most advanced and comprehensive care for newborns born with medical problems.

 Labor and Delivery

 Triage may be your first stop when you arrive at IU Health North Hospital for labor and delivery.
-Triage includes five private rooms on the third floor.
-You will be assessed before being admitted to the labor, delivery and recovery unit or the antepartum unit.
-While in triage, you and your baby's status will be evaluated by a team of skilled nurses and physicians.
+Upon arrival, you and your baby's status will be assessed by a team of skilled nurses and physicians.

 Labor, delivery and recovery is a 12-bed all-private unit.
-Seven of the labor, delivery and recovery rooms also include whirlpool tubs for pre-birth relaxation through hydrotherapy.
-You stay in a private room from admission through recovery.
-The baby remains with you through the recovery stage, and then you are transferred together to the postpartum unit.
+Seven of the labor, delivery and recovery rooms also include whirlpool tubs for relaxation during your labor.
+After birth, your baby remains with you through the recovery stage, and then you are transferred together to the postpartum mommy-baby unit.

 Should you require surgery, IU Health North Hospital has two surgical delivery rooms for cesarean section (C-section) deliveries and obstetric complications.
 They are located just steps away from the labor, delivery and recovery unit.

 The postpartum unit at IU Health North Hospital has 28 all-private rooms.
-Each room has a flat screen television, a DVD player and VCR, Internet access, a refrigerator and a daybed for family members.
+Each room has a flat screen television, a DVD player, Internet access, a refrigerator and a daybed for family members.
 Family and friends may visit at any time.
-During your postpartum stay, we will provide you with a bottle of sparkling grape juice commemorating the birth of your baby.
-Little Dreamers Portrait Studio is available on site to take photos of your beautiful bundle of joy, for a fee.
-In addition, Ology Spa/Aesthetics/Medicine provides in-room massages and manicures, for a fee.

 The focus is on family-centered couplet care, meaning the baby remains with you and your family throughout your stay, unless separation is required to provide medical care.
-Although we encourage family-centered couplet care, your newborn can always stay in our nursery so you can sleep through the night.
+Although we encourage family-centered couplet care, your newborn can occasionally stay in our nursery, as well, allowing you to get some rest.
 The nursery provides a soothing environment for newborns.
-Nursery staff is available 24 hours a day to help you learn how to care for your baby and to prepare you to care for your infant's special needs when you return home.
+Nursery staff is available to help you learn how to care for your baby and to prepare you to care for your infant's special needs when you return home.

 Additional services provided by IU Health North Hospital during your postpartum stay include: